Wesley1808/ServerCore/README.md

 2. Select the topmost workflow run.
 3. Download "ServerCore" from below **Artifacts**.
 4. Unzip the file and grab the .jar file **without** -dev or -sources.

+# License
+ServerCore includes ports of patches from repositories such as PaperMC and Purpur.\
+If a file uses the GPL-3.0 license it will be stated at the top of the file.\
+All other files are licensed under MIT.